rig0/MPN-Mod-Manager/README.md

 **How to install:**

-1. Extract "MPN-Mod-Managerv1.0.0.zip"
+1. Extract "MPN-Mod-ManagerV1.0.0.zip"

 2. Move "Manager" folder to "Documents/Madden NFL 08/Mods/"

-3. For easy accesibility you can do do either one of the three:
+3. For easy accessibility you can do do either one of the three:

 	-Right Click->Send to->Desktop